dhiller/dhiller.github.io/index.md

 Previously I've worked with Java, Jenkins, AWS, RDBMS and other things.

-Sometimes I also talk about the things I do or did - you can find the talks I gave [here](/presentation.html).
+Sometimes I also talk about things publicly - you can find the talks I gave [here](/presentation.html).